Grivn/phalanx/README.md

 Every replica in phalanx cluster should maintain a *selfish-order* for the commands received from clients.
 The replica itself should be responsible for the *selfish-order* that there wouldn't be any byzantine problems on it.

+### RBC
+A protocol to make sure the command from client could be sent for all the phalanx replicas.

 ### Selfish-Order Protocol
 We can regard it as a fixed-leader BFT cluster in which we use a byzantine quorum system here to detect *fork-attack*.